 We’ve all done it – cramming.
-Sure, this may work in school (if you aren’t learning something you will need later – forget doing this with math), but when learning a language, it never works.
+Sure, this may work in school (especially if it’s a subject you don’t like), but when learning a language, it never works.
 Not if you actually want to learn the language.

 Flashcards and apps are a great way to do this.
 There are apps that will gauge how well you’ve learned the vocabulary for the day, and will review the words that troubled you.
 Tomorrow, the app will bring up the same words, with the difficult ones appearing more often.
 This reinforces what you learned.